-In coarse homotopy theory we are lacking the analog of {Elmendorf's} theorem.
-In general, we do not expect that an equivariant coarse homology theory is of Bredon-style.
-In Definition \ref{rgfrihgioffwfwfwefewf} we associate to every equivariant coarse homology theory a Bredon-style approximation To this end we consider the functor sending $S$ to the functor $X\mapsto E (S_{min,max}\otimes X)$, and we set As an immediate corollary of the Coarse Abstract Localization Theorem II \ref{rgioewfwefewfewfewf} we deduce in Corollary \ref{gerhgiu34hiu34huferererg} that for a conjugacy class $\gamma$ of $G${, the morphism} induced by the inclusion $X^{\gamma}\to X$ is an equivalence provided the functor $\underline{E}$ vanishes on $\cF(\gamma)$.
-In order to be able to deduce from this a localization theorem for $E$ itself, in Section \ref{f42oifj2o3f32f32e} we study conditions on $E$ and $X$ implying that {the comparison map} $E^{\Bredon}(X)\to E(X)$ is an equivalence {and provide some examples to prove it might be not}.
+Since in coarse homotopy theory we are lacking the analogue of {Elmendorf's} theorem we do not expect that a general equivariant coarse homology theory is of Bredon-style.
+In Definition \ref{rgfrihgioffwfwfwefewf} we associate to every equivariant coarse homology theory a Bredon-style approximation To this end we consider the functor sending $S$ to the functor $X\mapsto E (S_{min,max}\otimes X)$, and we set As an immediate corollary of the Coarse Abstract Localization Theorem II \ref{rgioewfwefewfewfewf} we deduce in Corollary \ref{gerhgiu34hiu34huferererg} that, for a conjugacy class $\gamma$ of $G${, the morphism} induced by the inclusion $X^{\gamma}\to X$ is an equivalence provided the functor $\underline{E}$ vanishes on~$\cF(\gamma)$.
+In order to be able to deduce a localization theorem for $E$ itself, in Section \ref{f42oifj2o3f32f32e} we study conditions on $E$ and $X$ implying that {the comparison map} $E^{\Bredon}(X)\to E(X)$ is an equivalence. {We also} provide some examples which show that this comparison map is not always an equivalence.
 Since the formulations are technical we refrain from stating these results here in the introduction.

-In the Sections \ref{greiuhiufhiwefwefewfewf2r323r} and \ref{greiuhiufhiwefwefewfewf2r323r1} we show how the Abstract Coarse Localization Theorems can be applied in the case of topological (or algebraic) equivariant coarse $K$-homology theories $K\cX^{G}$ (or $K\bM\cX^{G}$ for some additive category $\bM$ enriched in $\C$-vector spaces) and finite groups $G$.
-We first observe that these spectra can be localized at an ideal $(\gamma)$ of $R(G)$ associated to a conjugacy class $(\gamma)$, and then show that for every object $T$ in $G\Sp\cX$ the {$T$-twisted} functor $\underline{K\cX^{G}_{T,(\gamma)}}$ (or $\underline{K\bM\cX^{G}_{T,(\gamma)}}$, respectively) vanishes on $F(\gamma)$.
+In the Sections \ref{greiuhiufhiwefwefewfewf2r323r} and \ref{greiuhiufhiwefwefewfewf2r323r1} we show how the Abstract Coarse Localization Theorems can be applied in the case of topological (or algebraic) equivariant coarse $K$-homology theories $K\cX^{G}$ (or $K\bA\cX^{G}$ for some additive category $\bA$ enriched in $\C$-vector spaces) and finite groups $G$.
+We first observe that the {values of these functors} can be localized at an ideal $(\gamma)$ of $R(G)$ associated to a conjugacy class $(\gamma)$, and then show that for every object $T$ in $G\Sp\cX$ the {$T$-twisted} functor $\underline{K\cX^{G}_{T,(\gamma)}}$ (or $\underline{K\bA\cX^{G}_{T,(\gamma)}}$, respectively) vanishes on $F(\gamma)$.
 Under additional conditions on $X$ and $X^{\gamma}$ (ensuring that the approximation by the Bredon-style versions {works}) we then deduce equivalences and

 Since a Bredon-style equivariant coarse homology theory is determined by a functor defined on the orbit category it is natural to consider assembly maps.
 An assembly map approximates a homology theory by the theory obtained from the restriction of the initial functor to the subcategory of the orbit category of transitive $G$-sets whose stabilizers belong to a given family of subgroups.
 In equivariant homotopy theory these assembly maps are the main objects of the isomorphism conjectures like the Farell-Jones or Baum-Connes conjectures.
 An equivariant coarse homology theory naturally gives rise to an equivariant homology theory in the sense of equivariant homotopy theory.
 In Section \ref{greoijio3gergrgregergerg} we show that the fact that the assembly map for this derived equivariant homology theory is an equivalence implies that the assembly map for the equivariant coarse homology theory is an equivalence, at least after restriction to a certain subcategory of $G\BC$.